-Rovers Saturday rides are very popular and run from either The Community Stadium or Costa Coffee Tollgate West throughout the year (weather permitting).
-There are typically 2-3 groups rising to 4 during the warmer months with all groups riding the same 40-55 mile route with a café stop.
+Rovers Saturday rides run from either The Community Stadium or Costa Coffee Tollgate West throughout the year (weather permitting).
+There are typically 4-5 groups of 8-10 or so riders with all groups riding the same 40-55 mile route with a café stop.
 There is a minimum 16mph average and the rides are officially NOT no-drop, a ride sweeper is not deployed and each group is asked to be self-supporting.

-The “Medium” group is a 45-55 mile social ride, and as such; is non drop.
+The “Medium” group is a 40-50 mile social ride and is no-drop.
 The ride typically averages 15 – 17 mph.
 Although the speed will be adjusted to suit those who turn up.
 If numbers allow we sometimes split into a couple of groups to release a faster group.

-The “Sunday Posse” ride is an entry ride for those that are not as competitive as others or just trying to get back to fitness after injury or illness and just want to socialize.
-30 to 40 miles at a comfortable pace plus a cafe stop.
-Speed is not important.
-For details of the rides please use the link: CRCC Sunday Posse.
+The “Sunday Posse” ride is an entry ride for those that are not as competitive as others or are just getting back to fitness or just want to socialize.
+Rides are 30 miles or so at a pace to suit everyone with a café stop and no-drop.

 Club Ride Etiquette

 Club rides are not official events.
 Always remember the Highway Code, rules, regulations and laws of the road apply.
-You’re responsible for your safety and are expected to be self sufficient, with suitable clothing, drinks and food, your bike in road worthy condition and carry spares to get you home.
+You’re responsible for your safety and those around you and are expected to be self-sufficient, with suitable clothing, drinks and food, your bike in roadworthy condition and carry spares to get you home.
 We ask that you wear a helmet for your own safety and wellbeing.